-- 5.1 The School Research and Enterprise Committee is responsible for making arrangements for the provision of adequate supervision, guidance and training and, with the support of the relevant Dean of School, equipment and facilities for each candidate admitted to study in the School. - 5.2 At the time of admission, the School shall appoint an appropriately qualified member of the staff of the University as a Primary Supervisor for the candidate, who will be responsible for supervising, monitoring and reporting the student's progression and be able to provide continuous supervision for the duration of the candidature. - 5.3 At the time of admission, except in the case of the Professional Doctorate when the Co-Supervisor shall be appointed at the time of transfer to the research component, the School shall appoint a Co-Supervisor for the candidate who shall be a member of the staff of the University.
-The School shall seek to appoint a Co-Supervisor who will be able to assist the Primary Supervisor and provide continuous input into the supervision of the candidate for the duration of the candidature. - 5.4 The proposed Primary Supervisor and Co-Supervisor must declare any potential conflict of interest to the School Associate Dean Research or Dean of School. - 5.5 At the time of admission, the School shall appoint a Personal Tutor who shall be a member of academic staff who will provide pastoral guidance to the candidate and who shall not also act as Primary Supervisor or Co-Supervisor or Internal Adviser to the candidate. - 5.6 Primary Supervisors are appointed for academic staff candidates.
-Co-Supervisors and Personal Tutors are not appointed for academic staff candidates. - 5.7 The School may also supplement a candidate's supervision by the appointment of an Adviser; a subject specialist external to the School who can provide academic and/or professional guidance on certain aspects of a candidate's field of study. - A candidate studying split site in collaboration with an approved partner shall always have an Adviser appointed.
+- 5.1 The School Research and Enterprise Committee is responsible for making arrangements for the provision of adequate supervision, guidance and training and, with the support of the relevant Dean of School, equipment and facilities for each candidate admitted to study in the School. - 5.2 At the time of admission, the School shall appoint an appropriately qualified member of the staff of the University as a Primary Supervisor for the candidate, who will be responsible for supervising, monitoring and reporting the student's progression and be able to provide continuous supervision for the duration of the candidature. - 5.3 At the time of admission, except in the case of the Professional Doctorate (see Table A for details of awards) when the Co- Supervisor shall be appointed at the time of transfer to the research component, the School shall appoint a Co-Supervisor for the candidate who shall be a member of the staff of the University.
+The School shall seek to appoint a Co-Supervisor who will be able to assist the Primary Supervisor and provide continuous input into the supervision of the candidate for the duration of the candidature. - 5.4 The proposed Primary Supervisor and Co-Supervisor must declare any potential conflict of interest to the School Associate Dean Research and Innovation or Dean of School. - 5.5 At the time of admission, the School shall appoint a Personal Tutor who shall be a member of academic staff who will provide pastoral guidance to the candidate and who shall not also act as Primary Supervisor or Co-Supervisor or Internal Adviser to the candidate. - 5.6 Primary Supervisors appointed for academic staff candidates must not be the candidate's line manager. - 5.7 The School may also supplement a candidate's supervision by the appointment of an Adviser; a subject specialist external to the School who can provide academic and/or professional guidance on certain aspects of a candidate's field of study. - 5.8 A candidate studying split site in collaboration with an approved partner shall always have a Local Adviser appointed.
 A candidate permitted to undertake part of their programme of study away from the University may also have an Adviser appointed. - 5.9 The School Research and Enterprise Committee is responsible for monitoring, especially in the event of staffing changes potentially impacting on supervision, the provision of adequate supervision, guidance and training and, with the support of the relevant Dean of School, equipment and facilities for each candidate to study in the School.